Interference (baseball): Catcher's interference

-In this case, play continues, and after continuous playing action ceases, the umpire will call time.
-The penalty here is that the batter is awarded first base, any runner attempting to steal is awarded that base, and all other runners advance only if forced.
+In this case, play continues until the play ends and the umpire calls time.
+The penalty is that the batter is awarded first base, any runner attempting to steal is awarded that base, and all other runners advance only if forced.
 Additionally, the catcher is charged with an error and the batter is not charged with an at-bat.
-However, if the actual playing result is more advantageous than the penalty, the offense may elect to ignore the infraction (e.g., if the batter-runner reaches first safely and all other runners advance at least one base, catcher's interference is ignored by rule, or if a run scores even though the play resulted in an out the offense may elect to take the play versus the penalty by appealing to the calling Umpire).
+However, if the playing result is more advantageous than the penalty, the offense may elect to ignore the infraction (e.g., if the batter-runner reaches first safely and all other runners advance at least one base, catcher's interference is ignored by rule, or if a run scores even though the play resulted in an out the offense may elect to take the play versus the penalty by appealing to the calling umpire).

 Under high school (NFHS) rules only, catcher's interference is instead called catcher's obstruction.

 Spectator interference

 When a spectator or other person not associated with one of the teams (including such staff as bat and ball boys/girls) alters play in progress, it is spectator interference, colloquially called fan interference.
 It is worth noting that the latter is also (incorrectly) used to refer to fan obstruction – for instance a spectator running onto the field and tackling a baserunner.
-The ball becomes dead, and the umpire will award any bases or charge any outs that, in his judgment, would have occurred without the interference.
+The ball becomes dead, and the umpire will award any bases or charge any outs that, in their judgment, would have occurred without the interference.

 Such interference often occurs when a spectator in the first row of seats reaches onto the field to attempt to grab a fair or foul fly ball.
-If the umpire judges that the fielder could have caught the ball over the field (i.e., the ball would have not crossed over the plane of the wall), he will rule the batter out on spectator interference.
-Also, the spectator who commits interference is usually ejected from the stadium.
-Note that spectators are allowed to catch a ball that is in play when the ball has broken the plane of the spectators' side of the wall.
-The area where both fielders and spectators are legally allowed to catch the ball is colloquially called no man's land.
+If the umpire judges that the fielder could have caught the ball over the field (i.e., the ball would have not crossed over the plane of the wall), they will rule the batter out on spectator interference.
+Spectators who commit interference are typically ejected from the stadium.

+However, spectators are allowed to touch and/or catch a ball that is still in play once the ball has broken the plane of the spectators' side of the wall.
+Spectators may even use a certain level of non-violent force (for example, they may attempt to dislodge a ball out of a defender's glove) provided they do not themselves cross the plane in their efforts.
+The area where both fielders and spectators are legally allowed to touch the ball is colloquially called no man's land.

 Umpires typically grab their wrist above their head to signal that spectator interference has occurred.